 “What is it?”
 Regression is a normal part of the healing process.
 Some kids lose a skill while gaining other bigger skills.
 Keeping a journal will help find out what went wrong.
 More testing may be needed but the most common cause of regression is yeast so check the diet.

-From time to time, your MAPS doctor will need to repeat some tests including : Comprehensive Digestive Stool Analysis (CDSA), Immunoglobulin G (IgG) food, comprehensive metabolic panel (CMP), complete blood count (CBC), red blood cell count (RBC).
-Have your regular doctor order these under insurance!
-Consider an MRI every 3 years for comparison.
+From time to time, your functional medicine doctor will need to repeat some tests, such as: Comprehensive Digestive Stool Analysis (CDSA), Immunoglobulin G (IgG) food, comprehensive metabolic panel (CMP), complete blood count (CBC), red blood cell count (RBC), etc. Have your regular doctor order these under insurance!

 At a minimum, most children with autism need the recommended daily allowances (RDA) of vitamins and minerals missing from their bodies and/or not being absorbed naturally via food.
 Common supplements The following are the most commonly used supplements for individuals with ASD.
 Dosages are set by the doctor, based on weight, preferably after testing shows […]